-Should I wait for the PS5 or buy a PS4 Pro today?
+Should I wait for the PS5 to be in stock or buy a PS4 Pro today?
 This is a question that I hear from friends, family, and coworkers and it’s something I can help you with too.
-The PS5 is available to pre-order if you can find it in stock.
+The PS5 is on sale if you can find it in stock.

-Here’s a full rundown of why you should pre-order the PS5 right now.
-The short version is that if you find one in stock, you should pre-order if you want the console this year.
-I’ll walk through what you need to know before you make the decision to buy a new console this year or wait for the PlayStation 5 release date in 2020 and new features.
+Here’s a full rundown of why you should buy the PS5 right now.
+The short version is that if you find one in stock, you should buy it if you want the console this year.
+I’ll walk through what you need to know before you make the decision to buy a new console this year or wait for the PlayStation 5 to be available in stores easily and new features.

-One thing is for sure, 2020 is going to be a big year for console updates, and they are now just weeks away from arrival.
+One thing is for sure, 2020 is a big year for console updates, and they are finally here — if you can find them in stock.

 PS5 Release Date Information

-The PS5 release date is November 12th and pre-orders are open when the console is in stock.
-In most cases, you will see the PS5 delivered to your house, but GameStop is doing in-store pre-orders and those users can pick up a console on release day.
+The PS5 release date arrived on November 12th.
+In most cases, you will see the PS5 delivered to your house, but GameStop did some in-store pre-orders and those users can pick up a console when it arrives.

 PS5 Specs & Features